Upstate South Carolina · Careful, targeted pest control

 For crawl-space wildlife, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

 Crawl-space wildlife often coexists with moisture issues.
 We'll note conditions and recommend remediation if appropriate.
-We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
-We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
+We rotate active ingredients on quarterly programs so pests do not adapt.
+We document what we did, why, and what to watch for between visits.
 For a wider plan, pair this with wildlife removal services so the whole property is covered.

 We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 Sealed crawl-space access is permanent.
 Animals can't come back through a properly built door.